 Growling, she leans closer to him until they’re almost face to face.
 What she’d like to do is reach out and grab those two large ears in her hands and . . .
 She sets her mouth in a tight line — she’s definitely not going to tell him that.

 “Don’t we have people to go save?” she snaps.

 The elf blinks, as though breaking free of some spell.
 The playfulness slips from his face until only a somber, thoughtful expression remains.
 “You’re right,” he says, pulling away and then standing up straight.
 “It is time to wake the others.
 We should start moving.”

 He walks away.
 She watches him curve around the slumbering shapes on the ground and continue farther along the road.
-She frowns at the pang of regret that tugs at her as she watches his figure become just a dark shape in the darkness and then finally fade away into the black.
+She frowns at the pang of regret that tugs at her as she watches his figure become just a dark shape in the darkness and then finally fade into the black.

 Scarlet pushes herself to her feet, and then wipes her hands on her pants.
 She strides over to the sleeping shapes of her companions.
 Crouches down beside the biggest.
 “Ham.”
 She touches the big man gently on the shoulder.
 He comes awake with only the slightest jolt, eyes snapping alert and finding Scarlet.
 “Time to wake.”

 She moves to the next bedroll, bends down.
 “Jake.”
 She shakes the swordarm.

 Jake mumbles something that might be a declaration that he’s awake.
 Standing over him, she presses a foot against his body, shakes him again.

 She pushes him again with her foot, harder.
 He moans.